rylew2/portfolio-rylew/content/project/managers-path.md

 -   Lead technical decisions - have a good sense of decisions that you must make versus what you should delegate to others with more expertise
 -   Communicate - Instead of every team member sitting in technical meetings, you're representing them as tech lead - bring info from those meetings back to the team.

-## Chapter 3: Managing People
+# Chapter 4: Managing People

-> "It's hard to accept that "new manager" is an entry-level job with no seniority to any front, but that's the best mindset with which to start leading.
+> "It's hard to accept that a "new manager" is an entry-level job with no seniority to any front, but that's the best mindset with which to start leading.

 When you're managing people, your team is only as healthy as the individuals.
 There are several important people management tasks like holding regular 1-on-1s, giving feedback on career growth and progression toward goals, and identifying areas for improvement.
 However, there are specific actions that can effectively initiate a management relationship: